AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/user-access-new-relic.md

 >[!NOTE]
 >
 >To view both data sets within New Relic One, a user must have the right permissions and use the same login methodology for both accounts (Adobe New Relic One and the customer-managed New Relic accounts).

+### My New Relic One account is deactivated.
+What happened? {#deactivated}

+[Accounts are de-activated](#limitations) if no activity is detected for 90 days or more.
+Please contact your Adobe representative if you wish to re-activate your account.